fpereiro/tnote/index.md

 ### Dodecaphonic solfège

 I love mental play (singing the notes of a melody or a harmony in my head) know and use the traditional solfège (do-re-mi-fa-sol-la-si), but it only has seven notes.
 The black keys have no names and singing "flat" or "sharp" breaks the stride of the solfège.
-This, over time, made me way less confident when playing music that uses lots of black keys, which sucks.
+This, over time, made me way less confident when playing music that uses lots of black keys.

 So I assigned five sounds to the black keys.

-They are:
+The sounds are nonsensical, but they are chosen to start with different letters than the traditional seven sounds.
+The five sounds are:

 - *jo* (for C sharp or D Flat)
 - *ka* (for D sharp or E flat)